Ives noir

 Ives noir is a red hybrid grape variety that is grown throughout the United States.
-Named after its propagator, Connecticut wine grower Henry Ives, the grape's pedigree and exact origin are unclear.
-After Prohibition in the United States, Ives was a popular grape used in the production of sweet port-style wines but saw its plantings steadily decrease throughout the 20th century as the vine's susceptibility to air pollution took its toll.
+Named after its propagator, Cincinnati wine grower Henry Ives, the grape's pedigree and exact origin are unclear.
+After Prohibition in the United States, Ives was a popular grape used in the production of sweet, port-style wines but saw its plantings steadily decrease throughout the 20th century as the vine's susceptibility to air pollution took its toll.

 History and pedigree

-According to the Vitis International Variety Catalogue (VIVC) the grape was first developed in Ohio in 1844 from a crossing of an unknown Vitis species and Hartford Proflic (itself a crossing of an unknown Vitis labrusca vine and Isabella that was developed in Connecticut).
-The National Grape Registry maintained by the University of California, Davis list 1850 as the release date.
-Writings from Henry Ives himself dates the crossing to 1840.
-However, the earliest record of Hartford Prolific being cultivated dates back to 1846 with the VIVC dating the crossing even later to 1849.
+According to the Vitis International Variety Catalogue (VIVC), the grape was first developed in Ohio in 1844 from a crossing of an unknown Vitis species and Hartford Proflic (itself a crossing of an unknown Vitis labrusca vine and Isabella that was developed in Connecticut).
+The National Grape Registry maintained by the University of California, Davis lists 1850 as the release date.
+Writings from Henry Ives himself date the crossing to 1840.
+However, the earliest record of Hartford Prolific being cultivated dates back to 1846 with the VIVC dating the crossing even later, to 1849.

 This inconsistency puts the pedigree of Ives noir in question.
 In other writings, Henry Ives claimed that he cultivated the grape from a seedling of a Vitis vinifera variety called either "Malaga" or "Madeira" but ampelographers as early as the late 19th century found little evidence to support any vinifera pedigree or relationship to the Malaga wine grapes Pedro Ximénez and Moscatel or the traditional Madeira wine grapes of Malvasia, Bual, Verdelho, Sercial, Terrantez and Bastardo.

-While DNA analysis of Ives noir has not yet taken place, today ampelographers believe that the grape is likely derived from unknown Vitis labrusca and Vitis aestivalis vines.
+Employing an extensive set of microsatellite DNA markers, de Oliveira's research group in São Paulo, Brazil, revealed in a 2020 publication, that the Bordô hybrid cultivar (a.k.a.
+Gran d'Oro in Brazil) is identical to the Ives' Seedling cultivar (a.k.a.
+Ives noir) from the US.

+Dr. Jeronimo (Jerry) Rodrigues (South Africa) further analysed Ives' microsatellite DNA which can now be downloaded from the Vitis International Variety Catalogue (VIVC) database (Maul and Röckel, 2015).
+He determined that Ives noir, which has long been thought to be a natural hybrid between a wild Vitis labrusca species and an unknown Vitis vinifera variety is, in fact, far more likely to be a hybrid cultivar resulting from a crossing between wild native American species involving mainly V. labrusca and V. aestivalis, rather than V. vinifera.

 Ives noir was widely established in the eastern United States by the end of Prohibition in the 1930s when the grape became popular with wineries making sweet fortified wines.
 However, by the end of the 20th century, plantings of the grape were declining significantly as the toll of air pollution in the United States resulted in crop failure for the sensitive vine.